Being Energy Efficient With Energy Star Appliances And More

-Buying Energy Star appliances is not usually much more expensive than others, if at all.
-Imagine the savings as well with a washer and dryer that are adding $20 extra to your electricity bill each month which totals a sum of $240 per year.
-Investing in energy efficient products will go far for you and you budget.
+Energy Star appliances are generally no more expensive than other appliances.
+Imagine the savings of a washer and dryer that are adding $20 extra to your electricity bill each month.
+That's $240 per year in savings; Investing in energy efficient products will go far for you and you budget.
 You can take home assessment from Energy Star here.

-Light Emitting Diode (LED) lights are well known as the most energy efficient light bulbs.
+Light emitting diode (LEDI) lights are well-known as the most energy efficient light bulbs.
 While initially more expensive than other bulbs, there is a high ROI on these bulbs based on their energy usage and long lifetime.
 While there are a few options for bulbs and lights, it is important to ensure your fixtures are also up to date and will support an LED bulb.

-Compact Fluorescent (CFL) lights are lit by a charge running through a halogen filled tube with some mercury.
+A compact fluorescent light (CFL) is lit by a charge running through a halogen filled tube with some mercury.
 This emits an invisible ultraviolet light that interacts with the tube to produce visible light.
 Because of this function, CFL lights are, by design, less energy efficient.

-Incandescent light bulbs are pretty much the same light bulb that Edison developed hundreds of years ago.
-Not only are these bulbs less energy efficient, but also produce less light/watt.
-MIT, however has been working on an incandescent light bulb that is 3 times more efficient than LEDs!
+Incandescent light bulbs are essentially the same light bulb that Edison developed hundreds of years ago.
+Not only are these bulbs less energy efficient, they also produce less light/watt.
+But, the future is bright for lightbulbs.
+In fact, MIT has been working on an incandescent light bulb that is 3 times more efficient than LEDs!
 So this is something to consider in the future to expand your efficiency practices.

 Lights and appliances are not the only means of energy efficiency you can employ around your home and business.
 There are different tools that can help reduce heat loss and improve general efficiency of equipment.

-Building insulation, of course contributes greatly to the efficiency of many systems.
+Building insulation contributes greatly to the efficiency of many systems.
 This works in coordination with the other systems such as roofing, and building envelope affecting their performance.
-Unfortunately, this is not something that can easily be overhauled, but with energy savings, the ROI could be as quick as one year.
+The downside is that this is not something that can easily be overhauled, but with energy savings, the ROI could be as quick as one year.

-Energy Efficient Behavior: Becoming more intelligent about your purchases can of course save you a lot of money in the long haul, but it is important to note that the fastest ROI may not be a retrofit, but rather a change in behavior.
+Becoming more intelligent about your purchases can save you a lot of money in the long haul.
+But, it's important to note that the fastest ROI may not be retrofit, but a change in behavior.

 From your home to your office space, regardless of the efficiency practices that are employed, changing a simple routine can reduce your usage by as much as 5%.

-The European Environment Agency (or EEE) conducted a study on how behavior and feedback can help increase energy efficiency.
-Of course we all know that we should turn lights off or shut down that computer and unplug unused chargers, but what they were watching for is how did direct or indirect feedback affect a person’s consumption of energy.
+The European Environment Agency conducted a study on how behavior and feedback can help increase energy efficiency.
+Most people know we should turn lights off or shut down that computer and unplug unused chargers.
+What the agency was watching for is how did direct or indirect feedback affect a person’s consumption of energy.

 Changing to appliances that were more efficient showed the lowest promise to increase behavior change.
-While this inadvertent feedback was helpful in developing new habits and stimulating discussion amongst a community, the most promising loop of feedback was a direct association of daily energy usage with a cost.
+This inadvertent feedback was helpful in developing new habits and stimulating discussion within a community.
+But, the most promising loop of feedback was a direct association of daily energy usage with a cost.
 A constant display of usage gave participants the ability to recognize the cost either in kWh or money, and change behaviors as appropriate.

 While we all do not have smart meters or displays showing the effect of all our behaviors on our energy read or bill, having a constant awareness that each move you make is adding to your carbon footprint can be enough to add it up.
 To measure your carbon footprint with the EPA, check out this link.

-So next time your blow your lightbulb or need a new appliance, check out Energy Star products and LED lights, but you don’t have to wait to change your behavior and can start saving money and energy now!
+So next time you blow your lightbulb or need a new appliance, check out Energy Star products and LED lights.
+And in the meantime, change your behavior to be more energy efficient and start saving now!